Hanover Insurance Group Inc Annual Shareholders Meeting Transcri

 Operator

-Good morning, ladies and gentlemen, and welcome to the 2021 Annual Meeting of Shareholders of The Hanover Insurance Group, Inc. I would now like to introduce Ms. Cynthia Egan, Chair of the Board of the Hanover Insurance Group and the Presiding Officer for this meeting.
-Ms. Egan, you may now commence the meeting.
+Good morning.
+I would like to turn it over to Ms. Egan to commence the meeting.
+Please go ahead.

-Cynthia Lee Egan - The Hanover Insurance Group, Inc. - Independent Chairperson of the board
+Cynthia Lee Egan - The Hanover Insurance Group, Inc. - Independent Chairperson & Independent Presiding Director

 As Chair, I will serve as presiding officer and lead the formal part of our meeting this morning.
-After we have concluded the formal part of the meeting, Jack will provide a brief presentation and we will have an opportunity for you to submit questions and comments.
+After we have concluded the formal part of the meeting, Jack will provide a brief presentation, and we will have an opportunity for questions and comments.
+This year, we are holding our meeting in person.
+For the benefit of interested listeners, we are transmitting the audio portion of the meeting and accompanying slide presentation through a live webcast posted on our website.

 Hanover Insurance Group Inc Annual Shareholders Meeting Transcript